SEOJuice or UpWeb.com | Cowboy Search Engine Optimisation

 Having introduced himself as a new member just five hours later and he was at it once again.

-He was even posting on his own Facebook page which made interesting reading and is how I discovered the company's operations manager Ally Church was his fiance.
+He was even posting on his own Facebook page which made interesting reading and it's how I discovered the company's operations manager Ally Church was his fiance.

-Whilst boldly advertising that SEOJuice would achieve results or work for free, refund your money or upgrade your package to ensure you felt working with them was the best decision you had ever made, he was at the same time telling me that none of these offers were applicable to me hence he would only refund USD$2100 of my investment instead of the full amount.
+Whilst boldly advertising that SEOJuice or UpWeb Digital Marketing Solutions as the company was now known would achieve results or work for free, refund your money or upgrade your package to ensure you felt working with them was the best decision you had ever made, he was at the same time telling me that none of these offers were applicable to me hence he would only refund USD$2100 of my investment instead of the full amount.
+Search engine optimisation is all about attracting people to your website yet Dave Adamson was telling me that because I signed up directly through his website, none of the offers and guarantees made elsewhere were applicable.

 I was now emailing him every few days and mentioned I would soon be in Sydney on business and had arranged to meet with a solicitor whilst there.
-Sadly the trip had to be cancelled at the last minute.
+Sadly the trip had to be cancelled.

 After more emails I received this:

-If I agreed to his offer I would still have paid $528 for six months work which had achieved nothing other than a penalty notice from Google and that really wasn't a good deal.
-Incredibly whilst this was going on he was still posting promotions in various forums and when I searched back through some of his old forum posts I found one from the 5th December 2012 which was just a couple of weeks before I signed up with him.
-In that post a member had asked whether the offer of a full refund was still available if they didn't achieve page one ranking within three months and Dave confirmed that it was.
+If I agreed to his offer I would still have paid $528 for almost seven months of work which had achieved nothing other than a penalty notice from Google and that really wasn't a good deal.
+Incredibly whilst all of this was going on he was still posting promotions in various forums and when I searched back through some of his old posts I found one from the 5th December 2012 which was just a couple of weeks before I signed up with him.
+In that post a member asked whether the offer of a full refund was still available if they didn't achieve page one ranking within three months and Dave confirmed that it was.

 Here's another of my responses and although Dave did initially reply he then thought better of it and deleted the entire thread but not before I had taken a screenshot.

-As well as being a fraudster this guy was also a particularly nasty and persistent liar.
-None of his replies had any truth to them at all which can be confirmed by the many screenshots in this blog and furthermore, anyone who has ever used a forum will know that you don't get banned for not using your account for a period of time.
-He had in fact offered me a refund of $2100 and with regards to refusing it because I wanted almost $3000, that was because I had paid $2800 for his black hat services and had receipts on PayPal to prove it.
-I certainly hadn't spent any money repairing the damage that his work had caused because I did it all myself.
-On Ally Church writing the review before she started working for UpWeb Digital Marketing Solutions, in her post dated 24th January 2011 she states she signed up with them in "November" so that could only have been November 2010 yet SEOJuice as it was known back them wasn't formed until January 2011.
-In reality her review was written eleven days after the company had been created.
+As well as being a con man this guy was also a nasty and persistent liar.
+None of his replies were truthful which can be confirmed by the many screenshots in this blog and furthermore, anyone who has ever used a forum will know that you don't get banned for not using your account for a period of time or for sharing someone else's IP address.
+He had in fact offered me a refund of $2100 and with regards to refusing it because I wanted almost $3000, that was because I had paid $2800 for his black hat SEO services and had receipts on PayPal to prove it.
+I didn't spend any on repairing the damage that his work caused because I did it all myself.
+On Ally Church writing the review before she started working for UpWeb Digital Marketing Solutions, in her post dated 24th January 2011 she states she signed up with them in "November" so that could only have been November 2010 yet SEOJuice wasn't formed until January 2011.
+In reality her review was written just eleven days after the company was formed.

 It's good to know that they also offer a cleanse service because their customers are certainly going to need it.

-I continued responding to his posts and was also blogging about the whole experience which ironically from a search engine optimisation perspective was ranking very well on Google.
+I continued responding to his posts and was also blogging about my experience with this black hat search engine optimisation company and ironically, it was ranking very well on Google.
+Finally I was on page one but sadly for all the wrong reasons.

 In reply to one of my comments Dave said: